jhellerstein/hydro/docs/docs/hydro/live-collections/determinism.md

 }.for_each(q!(|v| println!("Sample: {:?}", v)))
 ```

 When writing a function with Hydro that involves `unsafe` code, it is important to be extra careful about whether the non-determinism is exposed externally.
-In some applications, a utility function may involve local non-determinism (such as sending retries), but not expose it outside the function (via deduplication).
+In some applications, a utility function may involve local non-determinism (such as sending retries), but not expose it outside the function (e.g., via deduplicating received responses).

-But other utilities may expose the non-determinism, in which case they should be marked `unsafe` as well.
+But other functions may expose the non-determinism, in which case they should be marked `unsafe` as well.
 If the function is public, Rust will require you to put a `# Safety` section in its documentation to explain the non-determinism.

 ```rust
 # use hydro_lang::*;